russfeld/russfeld.me/content/projects/recording/index.md

 * **Webcam** - [Logitech C922x](https://www.amazon.com/dp/B01LXCDPPK/).
 Any webcam will do, but shoot for one that is HD.
 Some SLR cameras can also be used as webcams.
 * **Tripod** - [Sirui 52" Aluminum](https://www.amazon.com/gp/product/B00AZTCHES).
 Again, any tripod will do.
 I like this one because it is small and lightweight.
 * **Microphone** - [Blue Yeti USB Mic](https://www.amazon.com/dp/B002VA464S/).
-A high quailty microphone is key.
+A high quality microphone is key.
 I like the Blue Yeti, but it is very sensitive and has some disadvantages.
   * An alternative is a good lapel microphone, such as this [Pop Voice](https://www.amazon.com/dp/B016C4ZG74) one, provided your recording device has the correct input.
 I've not tried this one myself.
 * **Laptop**